capitalone/locopy/README.rst

 Installation instructions
 -------------------------

-A virtual environment is highly recommended
+A virtual or conda environment is highly recommended

 .. code-block:: bash